capistrano-plugins/capistrano-postgresql/README.md

 ### Usage

-In a standard RAILS app, you need to do is put the following in `Capfile` file:
+In a standard RAILS app, you need to put the following in `Capfile` file:

 ```
 require 'capistrano/postgresql'